 Independent Council Compensation Committees were established in 2006, 2012 and 2017 to review and make recommendations on Council remuneration.
 History and reports are linked below.

 Salaries of members of Council are adjusted effective the first pay period of each year.
 The percentage increase or decrease is calculated using the percentage change in the 12 month average of the Alberta Average Weekly Earnings values from September of the previous year against the same value for the year prior, as reported by Statistics Canada.
-The 2018 decrease is 0.08%.
+This method is based on the recommendations of the Independent Council Compensation Committees (see history below).
+The 2020 increase is .57%.

-Following are fully-taxable salaries that Members of Council are eligible to receive in 2018:
+Following are fully-taxable annual salaries that Members of Council are eligible to receive in 2020:

 Following is an outline of previous years’ salaries.
 Prior to October 24, 2017, salaries of the Mayor and Councillors were one-third tax exempt.
-On August 29, 2017, Council approved the recommendation of the 2017 Independent Council Compensation Committee to have salaries made fully taxable.
+On August 29, 2017, Council approved the recommendation of the 2017 Independent Council Compensation Committee to have salaries made fully taxable, following the October 2017 municipal election.

 |City of Edmonton||Council Member|